 Age Range and Generational Differences

-When we talk about “older adults,” we’re really talking about a pretty big group of people – from Baby Boomers to the Silent Generation.
+When we talk about “older adults,” we’re really talking about a pretty big group of people, from Baby Boomers to the Silent Generation.
 And just like any group, they’re all different with their own unique experiences and preferences for products and services.
-They grew up with traditional marketing campaigns delivered through channels like radio and early TV, so it’s pretty amazing how well they’ve adapted to today’s technology!
+They grew up with traditional marketing campaigns delivered through channels like radio and early TV, so it is striking how well they have adapted to today’s technology.

 But it’s important to remember where they came from.
 Knowing what resonated with them in those older marketing campaigns can help us create digital marketing channels and messages that really click.
 Since every person has their own background, it’s all about finding the right way to connect with each individual, whether it’s through online advertising or more traditional methods like business cards, billboards and more.